FIWARE/tutorials.IoT-Sensors/README.md

 # Architecture

-The demo application will only make use of a single custom component acting as an IoT message broker for connected devices.
+The demo application will only make use of a single custom component acting as a set of dummy IoT devices.
-The IoT message broker will be using the [UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/usermanual/index.html#user-programmers-manual) protocol running over HTTP.
+Every IoT device will be using the [UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/usermanual/index.html#user-programmers-manual) protocol running over HTTP.
 Since all interactions are initiated by HTTP requests, the entities can be containerized and run from exposed ports.

 ![](https://fiware.github.io/tutorials.IoT-Sensors/img/architecture.png)